How To Apply & Register

 - Complete the MC admissions application.

 - Submit an official high school transcript.
-Due to the current COVID-19 situation with campus departments operating remotely, high school transcripts may be submitted electronically by high schools that use Naviance, or complete the Raptor Central Online Request Formnew window.
+High school transcripts may be submitted electronically by high schools that use Naviance, or complete the Raptor Central Online Request Formnew window.
 We may request an official sealed copy of emailed transcripts for verification purposes.

 General admission to Montgomery College is open to anyone who has either graduated from an accredited high school, satisfactorily completed the General Equivalency Diploma (GED) examination, or is at least 16 years of age and has graduated or left secondary school.
 Standardized test scores (e.g., SAT, ACT) are not required for admission but may be used to determine your course placement.